daniellee0522/Kouseinou-Discord-Bot/README.md

 If you are the admin of the server and want to forbid this function in specific channel, use `/上鎖`.

 ### Welcome message
-&emsp;&emsp;You can customize a welcome message with the bot by using `/歡迎訊息`, and when a member join in, the bot will send the message you have set.
+You can customize a welcome message with the bot by using `/歡迎訊息`, and when a member join in, the bot will send the message you have set.

 ### Earthquake alarm in Taiwan (optional)
-&emsp;&emsp;This function is not available in the public bot.
+This function is not available in the public bot.
 However, you can deploy a bot yourself and use this function to send messages to your server when the earthquake is about to happen.

 ![image](https://i.imgur.com/V7VxXmL.png)

-&emsp;&emsp;Follow the steps bellow to deploy the function yourself:
+Follow the steps bellow to deploy the function yourself:
  - Put your channel ids into the `alert.json`
  - Install `g++`
  - Run